 At the Shaolin Monastery, these Eighteen Lohan Hands evolved into a kungfu set called “Eighteen Lohan Fist”, which forms the prototype of Shaolin Kungfu today.
 Nevertheless, the Eighteen Lohan Hands continued to be practised as chi kung exercise.

 Because of its long history, there are many versions of the Eighteen Lohan Hands being taught today.
 Shown below are the Eighteen Lohan Hands taught in my Shaolin Wahnam School.
-The illustrations are reproduced from a manual used more than 10 years ago by my chi kung students.
+The illustrations are reproduced from a manual used more than 10 years ago (in 1980s) by my chi kung students.